-- The employer must not permit the worker to enter the workplace or report for work. - If the worker is already at work, the employer must immediately isolate the worker, provide them with an FFP1 surgical mask and arrange for the transportation of the worker to self isolation, or to a medical facility for medical examination or testing.
-The transportation of the worker must not place other workers or members of the public at risk. - The employer must also assess the risk of transmission, disinfect the area and the worker's workstation, refer other workers who may be at risk for screening and take any other appropriate measure to prevent possible transmission.
+- The employer must not permit the worker to enter the workplace or report for work. - If the worker is already at work, the employer must immediately isolate the worker, provide them with an FFP1 surgical mask and arrange for the transport of the worker to be self-isolated, or to go for a medical examination or testing.
+The transport of the worker must not place other workers or members of the public at risk. - The employer must also assess the risk of transmission, disinfect the area and the worker's workstation, refer workers who may be at risk for screening and take any other appropriate measure to prevent possible transmission.